University of Illinois Chicago

 UIC supports learning and personal development

 Our goal is to give students a wide range of experiences that build skills for school and life.
 The University of Illinois at Chicago helps students succeed in a challenging, exciting and diverse global community of scholars.

 UIC offers the tools and support you need for the best college experience possible.
 We provide access to extensive academic and student support services that help in your courses and in connecting with classmates.
 Peer mentoring, tutoring and specialized workshops make your academic experience better.

 All students are encouraged to take advantage of these resources and academic guidance.

 Most students need help paying for college.
-UIC’s Office of Student Financial Aid can advise you on the paperwork required and deadlines that must be met to apply for loans and grants.
+UIC’s Office of Student Financial Aid and Scholarships can advise you on the paperwork required and deadlines that must be met to apply for loans and grants.
 They can also tell you about public and private scholarships.

-The Office of Student Employment can help you find a part-time job, either working for UIC on campus or for an off-campus employer.
+The Student Employment Office can help you find a part-time job, either working for UIC on campus or for an off-campus employer.

 Social and cultural support